 Though changes may take place depending on the Covid-19 situation, the course will be hosted at CNR-ISMAR headquarters and bring international experts to exchange and share the best available science, expertise and practices with you.

-The MBPC-BlueMed course will be preceded by a 2-hour mandatory introductory webinar to be held in September 2020 (between 14 and 16 September).
+The MBPC-BlueMed course will be preceded by a mandatory preparatory webinar to be held September 17, 2020 (more details below).

 Participation is free, with potential funding for travel and accommodation of selected applicants.
 The number of participants is limited to 30 and will be selected by an evaluation panel seeking a balanced representation of Mediterranean countries.